Frequently Asked Questions about Safe Ministry Training

 - Safe Ministry Training – All Junior Leaders should be current in their Safe ministry Training – just as adult leaders are expected to be.

 The Junior version of the Safe Ministry Training course is designed for Junior Leaders (under 18 years).
-However, with such a variation in maturity levels of teenagers, some 16-17 year olds can cope with the full course without problem.
-But this should be managed on a case by case basis with close consultation with the Junior Leader’s parents.
+However, with such a variation in maturity levels of teenagers, some 16-17 year olds would be capable of completing the Essentials course.
+It also may be be best practice in some circumstances due to the responsibilities that are part of their leadership role.
+This should always be managed on a case by case basis with close consultation with the Junior Leader’s parents and the senior minister.

-Note that Youthworks do not offer the Junior Leaders course as part of their Training Weeks, and so a Junior Leader may attend such a course at any nearby church whose Local Safe Ministry Trainer is running it.
+Note that the Junior Leaders course is not offered as part of the Safe Ministry Team (PSU) regional training events, so a Junior Leader may attend such a course at any nearby church whose Local Safe Ministry Trainer is running it.

-Any further questions: please contact your local church Safe Ministry Representative or the Safe Ministry Representative Liaison person.
+Any further questions: please contact your local church Safe Ministry Representative or the Safe Ministry Parish Consultant.